lukoerfer/simple-pnml-dotnet/README.md

 ## Installation

 ## Usage
-Once the library is included into the project, you can use the static methods of the `PNML` class to either import existing petri nets (e.g. from a `string` or `FileInfo`) or to create a new container.
+Once the library is included into the project, the static methods of the `PNML` class can be used to either import existing petri nets (e.g. from a `string` or `FileInfo`) or to create a new container.
+Simply load a sample PT-net from [PNML.org](http://www.pnml.org/version-2009/version-2009.php) to get used to the API (and the PNML model in general).
+The API mainly implements the elements defined by the PNML as simple classes.
+However, some additional features to improve the work flow are provided:

-The API provides some features to improve the work flow when building new petri nets.
-This includes factory methods to create various net elements:
+First of all the API provides factory methods to create various net elements in a simple way:

     Net.Create(string id = null, string type = null)